dmnfarrell/dmnfarrell.github.io/_posts/2022-12-21-chatGPT-python.markdown

 ## Example 1

 Let's start with something simple.
-We ask **"write python function to get the reverse complement of a dna sequence"**.
+We ask **"write a python function to get the reverse complement of a dna sequence"**.
 The result returned below works fine:

 <div style="width: auto;">
  <a href="/img/chatgpt-python.png"> <img class="small-scaled" src="/img/chatgpt-python.png"></a>